xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

         TenantID for logs ingested via the Journald endpoint.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/journald/#multitenancy (default "0:0")
   -journald.timeField string
         Field to use as a log timestamp for logs ingested via journald protocol.
 See https://docs.victoriametrics.com/victorialogs/data-ingestion/journald/#time-field (default "__REALTIME_TIMESTAMP")
+  -license string
+        License key for VictoriaMetrics Enterprise.
+See https://victoriametrics.com/products/enterprise/ .
+Trial Enterprise license can be obtained from https://victoriametrics.com/products/enterprise/trial/ .
+This flag is available only in Enterprise binaries.
+The license key can be also passed via file specified by -licenseFile command-line flag
+  -license.forceOffline
+        Whether to enable offline verification for VictoriaMetrics Enterprise license key, which has been passed either via -license or via -licenseFile command-line flag.
+The issued license key must support offline verification feature.
+Contact info@victoriametrics.com if you need offline license verification.
+This flag is available only in Enterprise binaries
+  -licenseFile string
+        Path to file with license key for VictoriaMetrics Enterprise.
+See https://victoriametrics.com/products/enterprise/ .
+Trial Enterprise license can be obtained from https://victoriametrics.com/products/enterprise/trial/ .
+This flag is available only in Enterprise binaries.
+The license key can be also passed inline via -license command-line flag
+  -licenseFile.reloadInterval duration
+        Interval for reloading the license file specified via -licenseFile.
+See https://victoriametrics.com/products/enterprise/ .
+This flag is available only in Enterprise binaries (default 1h0m0s)
   -logIngestedRows
         Whether to log all the ingested log entries; this can be useful for debugging of data ingestion; see https://docs.victoriametrics.com/victorialogs/data-ingestion/ ; see also -logNewStreams
   -logNewStreams